lunabrain-ai/lunabrain/site/content/blog/scraping-with-chatgpt/index.md

 Let's make a call to ChatGPT.
 Below is the template I wrote.
 It could probably be a lot shorter with some optimization, but this works fine.

-Note that we also ask for a summary of the page, because that's going to help us search through these documents later.

 #### The Prompt: